-The Directors of the Company during the year under review were Fiona Wollocombe, who was appointed as Chairman of the Board in June 2022, Julia Henderson, Brian Scouler, Peter Lawrence, who resigned as Director of the Company on 16 June 2022 and Susannah Nicklin, who also resigned as Director of the Company on 19 September 2022.
+The Directors of the Company during the year under review were Fiona Wollocombe, who was the appointed Chairman of the Board from June 2022, Julia Henderson and Brian Scouler.
 The Company indemnifies its Directors and officers and has purchased insurance to cover its Directors.